Introduction

 Managing stress before your interview can feel overwhelming.
 But you don’t have to face it alone.
 Here are some practical strategies to help you navigate this challenging time:

 - Prioritize rest and nutrition in the days leading up to your meeting.
 Your physical well-being plays a crucial role in mental clarity and focus.
-Studies show that exercise can significantly help with anxiety and issues, so try to incorporate some physical activity into your routine.
+Studies show that exercise can significantly help with anxiety and stress, so try to incorporate some physical activity into your routine.

 Conclusion